- Mechanism of Salt Rejection in Membrane Desalination

 R. Bernstein, V. Freger, J.-H. Lee, Y.-G. Kim, J. Lee, M. Herzberg, “Should I stay or should I go?”: Bacterial attachment versus biofilm formation on surface-modified membranes, Biofouling, 30 (2014) 367–376

 Membranes are a mature field and the performance of current membranes is often good.
 Nevertheless, we always seek for still better performance and novel, currently unavailable, types of membranes, which requires new research and unorthodox approaches.
-We are working on a few such projects, such as development of biomimetic membranes based on aquaporins (water channel membrane proteins used by all living organisms) and so-called mosaic and other novel nanofiltration membranes that have a uniquely high permeability to salts.
+We are working on a few such projects, such as development of biomimetic membranes based on aquaporins (water channel membrane proteins used by all living organisms), novel nanofiltration membranes that have a uniquely high permeability to salts, and membranes with improved proton conductivity for fuel cells.

 Biomimetic Membranes and Microfluidics